|N9EWO tests 3 Chinese Portables|

 Biggest "bug-a-boo" with the PL-880 is the downright nasty distortion with SSB modes.
 No amount of radio adjustments helped to control it .
 It's so bad as to almost make ones eyes water and SSB modes are totally useless.
 With the unofficial "Sync Detector" in use the distortion is so bad as to add warble in the mix as well.
 We can't say if this major issue has been cleared up in later production (reports are mixed) ?

 "....and the winner is ??..."

 Looking for a low cost in this size with decent MW / SW Broadcasting traits ??
-Our pick out of these two is the Tecsun PL-660.
+Our pick out of these three is the Tecsun PL-660.
 Even with the PL-880's fantastic audio with MW / SW AM mode signals and FM , the rest of it was a fast downhill slide.
 SSB is OK and usable on the PL-660 / PL-680, but it has a "buzzy" trait in the audio .
 How bad can you make a set sound with SSB signals ??
 The PL-880 sample we used in our tests has to be one of the worst (portable or desktop) sets for SSB we have ever encountered .
 It's SW whip sensitivity was poor in our tests too.
 However the PL-660 / PL-680's FM performance is not the greatest either (but OK).
 Dave N9EWO